-#5 On-Page Optimization
+Point #4 = On-Page Optimization

 For example, does your title tag contain keywords, or is it just the name of your company?
 (Or worse yet, does it just say “Home”?)
-Other basic on-page elements to have keywords in are: heading tags, Meta description, and alt attributes,
+Other basic on-page elements to have keywords in are: heading tags, Meta description, and alt attributes.

 Point #6 = Analytics Installed

 Google analytics is free and they provide a ton of free guidance on how to use it.
 It’s a great tool to understand where people go on your website, how long they stay and what they do.

-#7 Sitemap Installed
+Point #7 = Sitemap Installed

-A sitemap allows search engines, like Google, to search and index your site.
-If you don’t have one, or if Google can’t find it, then they won’t index your site and nobody will find you!
+A sitemap allows search engines, like Google, to crawl and index your site.
+If you don’t have one, or if Google can’t find it, then they won’t index your site and your customers will NOT find you!

 Point #8 = Blog Presence

-Does your website have a blog?
 Blogging is your biggest opportunity to get more leads and improve your search results.
 Content marketing costs 62% less than traditional marketing and generates about 3 times as many leads.
-We recommend blogging at least once per week.
+We recommend blogging at least once or twice per month.

-#9 Social Media Presence
+Point #9 = Social Media Presence

 Some people don’t think of social media as part of their website, but it is.
 It’s an extension of your website.
 And social media is a great way to get visitors to your website.